Harry-Waterman/def-acc-logiq/benchmark-analysis/README.md

 1. Load all benchmark JSON files from `../benchmark-results/`
 2. Extract metrics and generate visualizations
 3. Create a comprehensive analysis report
-4. Save all outputs to this directory
+4. Save all outputs to this directory (visualizations in `visualizations/` subfolder)

 ## Generated Visualizations